wormhole-foundation/xdapp-book/src/technical/relayer/specializedRelayers.md

 Rather than home-rolling a relayer, it's recommended that integrators start from the existing [Spy Relayer](https://github.com/wormhole-foundation/wormhole/tree/dev.v2/relayer/spy_relayer) provided in the Wormhole Core Repository.

-There's additionally an extensible relayer (called the [Plugin Relayer](https://github.com/wormhole-foundation/wormhole/tree/feat/plugin_relayer/relayer/plugin_relayer)) currently in development.
+Additionally there's an extensible relayer (called the [Plugin Relayer](https://github.com/wormhole-foundation/wormhole/tree/feat/plugin_relayer/relayer/plugin_relayer)) currently in development.

 <!-- To aid in the development of relayers, a extensible relayer implementation (called the [plugin relayer]()) has been provided in the Wormhole Core Repository.